Aml0n/rook/README.md

 # Rook
-a chess clock designed to be the ultimate study partner. inspired by [this blog post](https://www.ntnbr.com/10/) by Nathan Brown (see below for an explanation of the Chess Clock Method) built *AI-free* with HTML, CSS, and JavaScript.
+a chess clock designed to be the ultimate study partner.

----
+inspired by [this blog post](https://www.ntnbr.com/10/) by Nathan Brown.

+built *AI-free* with HTML, CSS, and JavaScript.

 ## current features

----
+(none for now... the project's only just been begun!)

 ## future features
+- the (superior) Chess Clock Method — never break your flow state again.
 - automatic timer switching — unlike a standard chess clock, these timers will automatically set the other one to start running when it hits zero.
 - simple — no overcomplications, just set the timers and run it.
 - dark/light mode — whichever you prefer.
 - timer customization — select from a handful of presets, or set your own times.
 - sound effects — minimal, but highly interactive experience.

----

 ## license
 MIT License — see LICENSE for details.

----

 ## what is the Chess Clock Method?
 (you may want to read the original blog post linked above)